theslavicbear/Ebook-Publisher/README.md

 * fictionpress.com
 * literotica.com
 * classicreader.com
-* chyoa.com (rudimentary support: Input the last page you wish to include, and the code will work backwards towards the beginning of the story.
-You will be asked to input customizable names if they are found)
+* chyoa.com ~~(rudimentary support: Input the last page you wish to include, and the code will work backwards towards the beginning of the story.
+You will be asked to input customizable names if they are found)~~ You can now either input the first page of a story, and Ebook-Publisher will grab the whole story, or input the last page you want included and Ebook-Publisher will work backwards and grab the story from the beginning to your input page.
+You will be asked for customizable names, etc. before the story is grabbed.
 * wattpad.com
 * nhentai.net (alpha support):  ~~Seems to have issues with multithreading multiple nhentai galleries.~~  **Multithreading now works for default gallery downloads!** Also may have issues with your epub reader if you grabbed it in epub format (i.e. low quality images in Okular)